HUJI-Deep/Generative-ConvACs/exp/mnist/dpm/README.md

 To recreate this experiment, follow these steps:

-1. Train Diffusion Probabilistic Model on MNIST as detailed [here](https://github.com/HUJI-Deep/Diffusion-Probabilistic-Models).
+1. Train Diffusion Probabilistic Model on MNIST by running `exp/mnist/dpm/inpaint/train_model.py`.

-2. Run `exp/mnist/dpm/inpaint/run.py` to inpaint the missing data datasets (rects and iid noise).
+2. When the DPM has finished training, run `exp/mnist/dpm/inpaint/run.py` to inpaint the missing data datasets (rects and iid noise).
 This is a computation heavy procedure, you can run the script from multiple machines to speed up the process.

 3. Train a CNN classifier for MNIST by running `exp/mnist/lenet/train/run.py` (trained on clean dataset).